 For you, me, and anyone you know who is a long hitter, absolutely not.

-For anyone you know who plays professional golf, no.
+For anyone you know who plays professional golf, still probably not.

-For a long-hitting pro golfer, from the top floor, using a ball superior to a TopGolf ball, it’s very plausible.
+For a long-hitting pro golfer, from the top floor, using a ball superior to a TopGolf ball, it’s possible.

-For a competition-level long driver, it’s very likely.
+For a competition-level long drive competitor, it’s very possible with a TopGolf ball

 Below is an example of the model – many more included under ‘Results’

-This is all based on a linear model I have relating the speeds / spin of TopGolf balls to regular balls.
-This is limited in nature and probably fails to describe extreme conditions well
+This is all based on a linear model I have relating the speeds / spin of TopGolf balls to regular balls from data I took at my own swing speed – this is limited in nature and probably fails to describe extreme conditions well (e.g. swing speed of 150mph)

 Assumptions: